-- 3.20 All decisions made by the PFCC are (unless they are protectively marked under the Government Security Classification Scheme) published on the PFCC's website as soon as practicable after the decision is made and reported to the next meeting of the Essex Police, Fire and Crime Panel, which has a statutory role in scrutinising the decisions and actions taken by the PFCC in discharging their functions.
-Where there is a need to share information that is protectively marked (for example, to support the Essex Police, Fire and Crime Panel in undertaking its statutory role), the PFCC's Chief Executive and Monitoring Officer, in consultation with other officers as appropriate, will determine the basis on which such information is to be made available. - 3.21 The PFCC may be briefed on the content of a decision report via one of their standing governance boards, or through their monthly performance meetings with the Chief Constable. - The PFCC's Principal Governance Boards - 3.22 In order to transact business transparently and effectively, the following governance meetings take place regularly: - The Strategic Board meets quarterly to exercise strategic governance and oversight of the force's strategic transformation programme, Medium Term Financial Strategy and capital programme, and to be the primary advisory body to the PFCC and Chief Constable in respect of strategic decisions. - The Performance and Resources Board meets monthly to oversee financial and performance monitoring. - The Essex Emergency Services Collaboration Strategic Governance Board meets bimonthly to provide strategic governance and oversight of the Essex Emergency Services Collaboration Programme. - The Strategic Estates Board meets quarterly to oversee development of the police estate on behalf of the PFCC and the Chief Constable.
-It operates within the Estates Strategy to secure a future-proof, functional and fit-for-purpose estate that balances public expectations, professional judgement and innovative means of service delivery. - The Joint Audit Committee (JAC) meets at least four times a year to provide independent assurance to the PFCC and the Chief Constable regarding the adequacy of their risk management frameworks and the associated control environments. - 3.23 Agendas, reports to and minutes of the meetings of the PFCC's principal governance boards (unless protectively marked) are published on the PFCC's website.
+- and capital programme, and to be the primary advisory body to the PFCC and Chief Constable in respect of strategic decisions. - The Performance and Resources Board meets monthly to oversee financial and performance monitoring. - The Essex Emergency Services Collaboration Strategic Governance Board meets bimonthly to provide strategic governance and oversight of the Essex Emergency Services Collaboration Programme. - The Strategic Estates Board meets quarterly to oversee development of the police estate on behalf of the PFCC and the Chief Constable.
+It operates within the Estates Strategy to secure a future-proof, functional and fit-for-purpose estate that balances public expectations, professional judgement and innovative means of service delivery. - The Joint Audit Committee (JAC) meets at least four times a year to provide independent assurance to the PFCC and the Chief Constable regarding the adequacy of their risk management frameworks and the associated control environments. - 3.26 Agendas, reports to and minutes of the meetings of the PFCC's principal governance boards (unless protectively marked) are published on the PFCC's website.
 A forward plan is also maintained and published for each of the PFCC's principal governance boards.
-These in turn inform business planning processes within the PFCC's office and the force (determining, for example, the scheduling of reports to the PFCC's Senior Management Team and the force's Chief Officer Group).

-3.24 Consultation with the public, partners, the third sector and other key stakeholders also feeds into the strategic planning cycle to ensure that their views influence the delivery of the PFCC's priorities.
+These in turn inform business planning processes within the PFCC's office and the force (determining, for example, the scheduling of reports to the PFCC's Senior Management Team and the force's Chief Officer Group). - 3.27 Consultation with the public, partners, the third sector and other key stakeholders also feeds into the strategic planning cycle to ensure that their views influence the delivery of the PFCC's priorities.
 Since taking office, the PFCC has held public meetings at least once a year in each of the 14 districts and unitary areas in the county, where the people of Essex are able to challenge the PFCC on how he is holding the Chief Constable to account for the delivery of policing.
-Notes for each of the meetings are made available on the PFCC's website, along with issues raised at each of these events and any subsequent outcomes.
+Notes of each of the meetings are made available on the PFCC's website, along with issues raised at each of these events and any subsequent outcomes.
 The PFCC also meets regularly with local Councillors and MPs in order that they can raise any concerns or offer any suggestions in relation to policing and crime in Essex.
 Forums also exist for specific groups, discussing issues such as victim support, rural crime and business crime.
 These forums enhance partnership working across all areas and link directly with the delivery of the Police and Crime Plan.